-In the meantime, part or all of the country, apart from the infected and protection zones, may be declared a free zone provided that such a part meets the conditions in point 2 of Article 11.5.6.
+In the meantime, the part of the country outside the infected zone and protection zone may be declared a free zone as described in Article 1.4.4.

 Zone free from infection with P. marinus

 If a zone extends over the territory of more than one country, it can only be declared a zone free from infection with P. marinus if all of the relevant Competent Authorities confirm that all relevant conditions have been met.